tbrowder/Date-Names/README.md

 ### Planned features:

 1. English language default [complete]
-2. Default month and weekday hash choices [complete]
+2. Default month and weekday array choices [complete]
 3. User chooses truncation or padding [API complete]
-4. User chooses which month and weekday has to use [complete, var names may change]
+4. User chooses which month and weekday array to use [complete, var names may change]
 5. User chooses case of the output names [API complete]
 6. User can choose raw truncation on a full name, if permitted by the language [API partially complete]
 7. User can choose to have a period or not for abbreviations [API complete]